 - Encryption: All online transactions with online banking are encrypted.
 The information travelling between your computer or phone and a server is translated into unreadable messages.
 Scrambling data into an unreadable format makes it difficult for unauthorized individuals to obtain.
 Once the destination is reached, the messages are decrypted back into useable material.

 - Login Verification: A higher level verification process is another added security feature to our online banking.
-A rotation of three security questions makes it harder for unauthorized people to gain access.
+Security questions makes it harder for unauthorized people to gain access.

 - Direct Alerts: Our direct alerts will let you know when important changes are made to your online banking information.
 These alerts add another level of security to your account.
 You need to monitor these and report any potential fraudulent activity as soon as it happens.
 If you receive an alert but did not perform a change in Internet Banking, contact us immediately and we can address your concerns and take the appropriate steps to fix things.

 Membership Application & Account Agreement – Individuals